BPLIM/Workshops/Guides/03_External_Server/External_Server_Guide.md

 # Access to the External Server

+## Overview

+This guide will help you connect to BPLIM's external server, navigate your project environment, and use statistical software (Stata, R, Python, Julia) for your research.
+The server runs on Linux and uses containerized environments to ensure reproducibility and consistency across projects.

+**Key features:**

+- Secure remote access via NoMachine client
+- Isolated project environments with defined folder structures
+- Statistical software running in containers
+- Support for interactive and batch processing modes

 ## Upon Access Approval

 Once access is approved, you can connect to the external server using the **NoMachine** client.
 See [Download, install and configure NoMachine client](#install_nomachine) for detailed instructions.

 ---

 ## Password Policy

-- The first password provided must be changed at your first login.
+Passwords are a critical security component.
+Your initial password must be changed at first login, and all passwords must comply with the requirements below.

+**Password requirements:**

+- **Minimum length:** 8 characters
+- **Character classes:** At least 4 different types (uppercase, lowercase, numbers, punctuation)
+- **History:** Cannot reuse any of your last 7 passwords
-- Passwords expire after **60 days**.
-When this happens, the login window will prompt you for a new password.
+- **Expiration:** Passwords expire after 60 days and must be changed at next login
-- Passwords must comply with the rules described in [Password requirements](#password).
+- **Failed attempts:** After 6 consecutive failed login attempts, your account will be locked for 10 minutes

+For complete password policy details, see [Appendix: Password Requirements](#password)

 ## First Steps

+This section guides you through your initial login and introduces the basic interface and folder structure.

+### Logging In

-1. When you start **NoMachine**, you will see the following three screens:
+1. When you start **NoMachine**, you will see the following connection screens:

 >